benorgil/github.com-benorgil-exectester/NOTES.md

         - type text and ENTER

 ## TODO List  ##
-- everything should probably be private
-    - struct fields should be private too
-    - Review package level vars
+- Learn about gh actions more
+- Sonar
 - Review my use of pointers
 - Fix exitcode test